micmejia/bible-dump/NKJV/Job/Job 37.md

 God thunders marvelously with His voice; He does great things which we cannot comprehend.

 ###### 6
-For He says to the snow, 'Fall _on_ the earth'; Likewise to the [^b]gentle rain and the heavy rain of His strength.
+For He says to the snow, 'Fall _on_ the earth'; Likewise to the gentle rain and the heavy rain of His strength.

 ###### 7
 He seals the hand of every man, That all men may know His work.